 By Drew Taylor | The Playlist September 5, 2013 at 4:23PM

-In a lengthy profile of 20 exciting young filmmakers in The New York Times, Zeitlin is asked about his follow-up to "Beasts of Southern Wild," explaining that it's going to be even wilder than 'Beasts.'
-"The new film is about a young girl who gets kidnapped onto a hidden ecosystem where a tribal war is raging over a form of pollen that breaks the relationship between aging and time," Zeitlin told the paper.
+In a lengthy profile of 20 exciting young filmmakers in The New York Times, Zeitlin is asked about his follow-up to "Beasts of Southern Wild," and he promises that it's going to be even wilder than 'Beasts.'
+"The new film is about a young girl who gets kidnapped onto a hidden ecosystem where a tribal war is raging over a form of pollen that breaks the relationship between aging and time," Zeitlin said.
 "It follows a friendship-love story-adventure of her and a joyous, reckless, pleasure-mongering young boy as they swirl in and out of youth and as the ecosystem around them spirals toward destruction.
 We’re working on it all day every day, but as all psychotic adventures go, you know where your destination is but not how long it’s going to take to get there."